The 7 Rs of Back To School?

 You recycle every day.
 That yogurt cup, an expired coupon, glass bottles (milk or wine, we’ll never tell), amongst tons of other packaging used in both food and home goods.
 So why not our clothes?!
 The said overall (refer to Reuse) has lived a lofty and fulfilled life, having clothed two little bodies for countless happy days in the sun, cookie binges (chocolate stains included), and tag in the park.
 What now?
 They don’t fit either one of your munchkins, they’re decked out in stains galore and are falling apart at the seam.
 Recycle ‘em.

 Some of the municipalities in Canada are beginning to facilitate the disposal of textile waste through pick up programs and drop off bins.
 If you’re in the city of Markham these depots are quickly taking over the city tackling textile waste, one pair of overalls at a time.
-If you live elsewhere hit up the closest H&M to add your worn out textiles to their garment collection program.
+If you live elsewhere check out The Na-kd Sustainability Commitments for a more sustainable future.

 The New Kids on the Block